Sewing Classes for Refugee Women

-December meetings have featured a potluck dinner at the Islamic Society of Central New York, with Muslim families joining people of other faiths around dinner tables for conversation.
+We have shared potluck meals at locations such as the Islamic Society of Central New York, with Muslim families joining people of other faiths around dinner tables for conversation.

 Seeds of Peace